 My new Big Green Egg arrived and I have been giddy with excitement for weeks about this and plotting and planning what to make in it first.
 Excited as well as a little insecure.
 I have never owned my own braai (barbecue), and I wanted to make sure that I did something that went beyond what a normal braai could do, and to show off the immense capabilities of this cooking phenomenon.
 I also wanted to make sure I didn’t mess things up.
 I decided to do ribs.
 I wanted slowly braised pork ribs, with a chipotle barbecue sauce.
 I imagined gooey, sticky sauce over succulent ribs that fell off the bone.

 A little about what the creator says about the rub: (you will notice when you click on the article that Midyett is cooking on a Big Green Egg)

 ‘The secret ingredient, Midyett says, is sumac.
 He came up with the rub while trying to recreate the flavors of acclaimed Chicago barbeque joint Lems.
 Midyett had already incorporated many of the expected ingredients–salt, pepper, the now de rigueur coffee–when he stumbled upon the traditional Middle Eastern spice at the bottom of a carryout bag.
 “We get delivery from this local Persian restaurant, Noon-O-Kabab,” in Chicago’s Albany Park neighborhood, “and they always include little packets of sumac,” Midyett says.
 “I tried some, and it had a distinctively tangy umami taste.
 My wife said, ‘You should put that on steaks,’ and when I did, I was shocked.
 It really enriched the primal, animal flavor of the beef.
 It makes steak taste more like steak.”

 The next thing was sourcing the best pork ribs in town.
 After contacting a few people and checking out a few butcheries, this started to become a slightly more challenging task than initially expected.
 Most retailers don’t stock amazing pork belly ribs.
 They seem to stock a lot of par-cooked, basted and vacuum-packed options.
 I would have had to order in advance but I needed the ribs on a given day.
-Luckily I found and incredible 1.5kg rack at Raiths in Garden’s Centre.
+Luckily I found an incredible 1.5kg rack at Raith’s in Garden’s Centre.